ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-rest-api-mediatypes.md

 :  After all these years, we still lack a proper media-type for yaml.
    This has some security implications too
    (eg. wrt on identifying parsers or treat downloads)

-Q: Why application/yaml and text/yaml
-:  Browsers and libraries implementations treats them differently.
-   For example Google Chrome will display pages with `Content-Type: text/yaml` and to download pages with `Content-Type: application/yaml`.

 # Change Log
 {: numbered="false"}